Learn

 awareness

-The best sustainability approach aimed at developing anaddiction-free Society is that of addiction prevention, through accurate information about the risks one faces and avoiding promoting and funding Society that produce and sell tobacco, alcohol or other unequivocally addictive products.
+The best sustainability approach aimed at developing anaddiction-free Society is addiction prevention, through accurate information about the risks one faces and avoiding promoting and funding Society that produce and sell tobacco, alcohol or other types of products that are unequivocally addictive.

 The topic of addiction is treated mainly through the exclusion approach of the economic activities involved.